StefanPfeiffer80/FASPA.github.io/README.md

 FASPA is transparent on which third party software it relies on.
 QIIME (up to v.1.9.), LotuS, IMNGS among others rely on different versions of USEARCH and other programs.
 I think it is important for the user to exactly know the elements of which the pipeline consists, and it is fair for the developer of the third party software used to be credited accordingly.

-Thus, in all cases when you use FASPA, cite:
+Thus, in all cases when you use **FASPA**, cite:
 The USEARCH software
 - Edgar,RC (2010) Search and clustering orders of magnitude faster than BLAST, Bioinformatics 26(19), 2460-2461.
 doi: 10.1093/bioinformatics/btq461
 - Edgar, R.C.
 (2016), UNCROSS: Filtering of high-frequency cross-talk in 16S amplicon reads. doi: http://dx.doi.org/10.1101/088666
 - Edgar, R.C.
 (2016), SINTAX, a simple non-Bayesian taxonomy classifier for 16S and ITS sequences, http://dx.doi.org/10.1101/074161.

-If you choose to preprocess your raw reads using FASP_preprocessing_v1.sh (the setup for large datasets using VSEARCH), cite:
+If you choose to preprocess your raw reads using *FASP_preprocessing_v1.sh* (the setup for large datasets using VSEARCH), cite:
 - Rognes T, Flouri T, Nichols B, Quince C, Mahé F. (2016) VSEARCH: a versatile open source tool for metagenomics.
 PeerJ 4:e2584. doi: 10.7717/peerj.2584

-If you choose to denoise your sequencesby calling FASP_unoise.sh, cite:
+If you choose to denoise your sequencesby calling *FASP_unoise.sh*, cite:
 - Edgar, R.C.
 (2016), UNOISE2: Improved error-correction for Illumina 16S and ITS amplicon reads.http://dx.doi.org/10.1101/081257

-If you choose to cluster your sequences into OTUs by calling FASP_uparse.sh, cite:
+If you choose to cluster your sequences into OTUs by calling *FASP_uparse.sh*, cite:
 - Edgar, R.C.
 (2013) UPARSE: Highly accurate OTU sequences from microbial amplicon reads, Nature Methods https://www.nature.com/articles/nmeth.2604

-If you choose to perform downstream analysis in R, cite:
+If you choose to perform downstream analysis in **R** and **RStudio**, cite:
+- R-core team R: A language and environment for statistical computing.
+R Foundation for Statistical Computing, Vienna, Austria.
+ISBN 3-900051-07-0, URL http://www.R-project.org.
-- R-studio citation -> RStudio Team (2015).
+- RStudio Team (2015).
 RStudio: Integrated Development for R. RStudio, Inc., Boston, MA URL http://www.rstudio.com/.
-The Rhea script collection ->
+The **Rhea** script collection:
 - Lagkouvardos I, Fischer S, Kumar N, Clavel T. (2017) Rhea: a transparent and modular R pipeline for microbial profiling based on 16S rRNA gene amplicons.
 PeerJ 5:e2836 https://doi.org/10.7717/peerj.2836
+**Phyloseq**:
-- Phyloseq -> McMurdie and Holmes (2013) phyloseq: An R Package for Reproducible Interactive Analysis and Graphics of Microbiome Census Data.
+McMurdie and Holmes (2013) phyloseq: An R Package for Reproducible Interactive Analysis and Graphics of Microbiome Census Data.
 PLoS ONE.
 8(4):e61217

 # 3. Before we start
 **Download and extract the FASPA script collection**